 This scholarship was established by James F. DuRoss Jr., Utica College Trustee, in honor of his parents.
-The recipient must be the child or dependent of individuals employed in janitorial services, building maintenance, custodial and/or maid service, and must demonstrate financial need.
+The recipient must be the child or dependent of individuals employed in janitorial services, building maintenance, custodial and/or maid service, and a demonstrated financial need.
+In the event that there are funds remaining to be awarded after the initial awards are made, or in instances where there are no students meeting the original criteria, other full-time students with a demonstrated financial need and/or academic merit will be eligible to receive financial assistance from the fund.
+The Office of Student Financial Services shall select the recipients.